open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

   <blockquote>"More and more people are using AAC, we need to have a good way to count how many people are using it and what types of AAC.
 This is a terrific problem to have, but we need to find out how many do we have to better serve them."</blockquote>

   Based on the responses we received, the AAC currently has lots of communities serving different groups, with a healthy amount of engagement.
-There is a mixed quality of content when it comes to answers to questions, and differences of opinions are not always handles in a productive way.
+There is a mixed quality of content when it comes to answers to questions, and differences of opinions are not always handled in a productive way.

   <blockquote>"I think there are some serious shifts in our field and the lack of healthy, respectful discourse is not only disheartening but also preventing us from being able to really move forward with new ideas."</blockquote>